NethermindEth/Forta-Agents/Balancer-Bots/Large-Swap/README.md

 This bot detects large swaps (i.e. the amount of tokens swapped for any of the tokens is a significant fraction of the token's pool reserves) in the Balancer protocol.

 The bot behavior can be customized in the `src/agent.config.ts` file.
+Minimum swapped token amount relative to the Vault TVL percentage that leads to a finding emission (in %)set to tvlPercentageThreshold: "50.5" // 50.5%

 ## Supported Chains